-- Describe why implementation science is important to global health; and
+- Describe why implementation science is important to global health

 - Summarize a framework for using implementation science to facilitate the translation of knowledge to successful program implementation.

-- Recognize the value of core systems of information collection to monitor disease and health programs in developing countries; and
+- Recognize the value of core systems of information collection to monitor disease and health programs; and

-- Identify barriers to implementing health information systems.
+- Identify barriers to implementing robust health information systems.

 Module 2: Impact Evaluation and IS Study Designs

 - Describe common impact evaluation methods and study designs used to evaluate the effects of programs at scale.

 - Distinguish between internal validity and external validity, and describe the importance of external validity within implementation science.